What is Chromium?

 Remove malicious extensions from Google Chrome:

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Tools" and click on "Extensions".
 Locate all recently-installed suspicious browser add-ons, select these entries and click the trash can icon.

 If you continue to have problems with removal of the fake chrome browser, reset your Google Chrome browser settings.
-Click the Chrome menu icon (at the top right corner of Google Chrome) and select Tools.
-From the opened menu, select Extensions.
-In the opened window, select Settings (at the left corner of the screen).
+Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
-Click the Show advanced settings… link.
+Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.